nickpinecone/frontend-lab/todo/README.md

 # todo
-The thing that will make you your life easier, organize tasks with breeze
+The thing that will make your life easier, organize tasks with breeze

 [Live Demo](https://threedotsellipsis.github.io/todo/)